thdiaman/machinelearning/modules/prerequisites/_posts/2000-01-01-prerequisites.markdown

 ## IDE Prerequisites
 As an IDE, you can use anything you want.
 I use [Spyder](https://pythonhosted.org/spyder/) for this, which is also preinstalled in the distributions mentioned above.
-Having said this, to correctly run all the exampless in Spyder (with IPython), you may have to select Tools --> Preferences and inside the IPython console and the Graphics tab set Backend to Automatic.
+Having said this, to correctly run all the examples in Spyder (with IPython), you may have to select Tools --> Preferences and inside the IPython console and the Graphics tab set Backend to Automatic.
 This is shown in the following screenshot: